 That said, if you’re drawn to the fit of the Pixel Buds but want to keep within the Apple family, look into the Apple AirPods Pro.
-This is among our favorite noise cancelling true wireless earbuds, and it makes huge improvements over the design of the first and second-generation AirPods.
+This is among our favorite noise cancelling true wireless earbuds, and it makes huge improvements over the design of the first and second-generation AirPods (2nd generation).
 The drawback is that the Apple AirPods Pro runs quite a bit more than either headset in question today, costing well over $200 USD.